TFro3/Raspberry-Pi-Grow-Tent-Controller/README.md

 lights_off_time = datetime.datetime.strptime('10:00 PM', '%I:%M %p').time()  # Change to your desired off time
 ```

-You can set the desired temperature and humidity thresholds which will trigger the relays based off the sensor readings every 60 seconds
+You can set the desired temperature and humidity thresholds which will trigger the relays based off the sensor readings.
 ```python
 # Define temperature and humidity thresholds
 Temperature_Threshold_Fan = 80  # Change to your desired temperature threshold in Fahrenheit